KyleRichards94/KylesTrackDayController/README.md

 **![image](https://github.com/KyleRichards94/KylesTrackDayController/assets/122703065/c88d2aa7-40e6-4ad1-8b1e-fa9ce7245b17)
 **

-Downforce zones are not optional.
+Downforce zones are now optional.
-Apply three empties to the car in the hirearchy and position them along the cars center line.
-After supplying the script with the transforms a gizmo will show their position and force application
+Apply as many emtpies as you want above the car and add them to the dowforcezones array. their value is calculate by their height above the car as speeds increase.
+Reccomended you apply 2x the downforce to the rear as you do to the front for highspeed stability and corner exit stability.
 ![image](https://github.com/KyleRichards94/KylesTrackDayController/assets/122703065/4bd2aee6-9d7d-4e36-98ca-fb7761f7ef9f)